Key to 21st Century Space Transportation

 · Deliver and return 20 metric tons to and from a circular orbit of 240 nm at an inclination of 28.5 degrees.

 · All mission phases conducted by autonomous operation with ground control backup flight guidance.

 · Provide escape pods for up to 4 passengers.
 Passengers will have no flight control authority.

-· Provide on-orbit system support for 4 days with two days power down backup capability when carrying passengers.
+· Provide 4 days nominal on-orbit operation plus 8 days in power down mode for contingency passenger retrieval.
 Dormant (no passengers) on-orbit systems will be designed for 60 days in gravity gradient attitude for repair or retrieval of disabled freighter.

-· Orbiter return to launch status around will not exceed five days.
+· Orbiter return to launch status will not exceed five days.

 CSS Freighter Development Concepts and Operational Cost Analysis

 The following chart shows the launch cost breakdown of the decommissioned NASA space shuttle and the expected cost of a CSS without NASA civil service personnel and government purchasing cost.
 Also discussed are existing technology achievements that have applications which can be expected to reduce the CSS freighter launch cost of $205 million to less than the current cost of existing heavy lift expendable launch vehicles.